 TMJ / TMD

-Temporomandibular joint disorder (TMD) refers to a group of related disorders that results from problems with the jaw, jaw joint, or facial muscles involved in jaw movement.
-TMD can cause discomfort and pain that may be constant or intermittent.
+Temporomandibular joint disorder, also known as TMD, refers to a group of related disorders.
+These disorders are a result of jaw, jaw joint, or facial muscles involved in jaw movement.
+Patients with TMD can experience both constant and intermittent discomfort.
 These disorders are often incorrectly referred to as TMJ, which refers only to the temporomandibular joint itself.
+The temporomandibular joints are the joints that connect the jaw bone to the skull.

 - Chronic facial pain in the face, jaw, neck, and shoulders